Wahaha-code/face_landmark/README.md

 This will run the script with the default options, using the webcam as the source and saving the results to 'runs/detect/exp'.

+:star: Use 'Q' or 'q' to exit the program.
 ## License

 This project is licensed under the terms of the CAIR license.